timbuchinger/chromadb-ui/memory-bank/progress.md

    - Need to consolidate error handling to use notification system
    - Requires immediate attention for core functionality

+2. Metadata Management (High Priority)
+   - Cannot remove individual metadata items in Add Document modal
+   - Must close modal and start fresh to remove fields
+   - Missing remove functionality for each metadata field
+   - Critical UX improvement needed for document creation workflow

-2. Protocol dropdown in dark mode has white background
+3. Protocol dropdown in dark mode has white background
    - Fixed by adding dark:[&>option]:bg-surface-secondary-dark to select element
    - Now follows dark theme color scheme

-3. Favicon not displaying in browser tab
+4. Favicon not displaying in browser tab
    - Need to investigate favicon.ico configuration in index.html
    - Ensure proper path and format for browser compatibility

-4. Notifications UI
+5. Notifications UI
    - Notifications expand too far to the right and need width limiting
    - Text should wrap when it exceeds the width limit
    - Close button in top-right corner is missing or hard to see

-5. Content Layout
+6. Content Layout
    - Content jumps during navigation when loading indicator appears
    - Need to implement better layout preservation during loading states